openvinotoolkit/nncf/docs/compression_algorithms/BlockFloatingPoint.md

 During training, each block is quantized then converted back to full **fp32** precision, rather than performing dot products directly in the block floating point format.

 Step 4 above (performing integer arithmetic) usually consumes vast majority of compute resources, whereas all other steps can either be done once on host CPU attached to hardware accelerator (e.g. blocking of weights for a network only needs to be done once), or consume relatively small amount of processing.
-Using block floating point instead of regular floating point uses less resources but may cause accuracy degration due to effect of blocking.
+Using block floating point instead of regular floating point uses less resources but may cause accuracy degradation due to effect of blocking.

 Block floating point is usually combined with smaller mantissa sizes.
 For example, **int5bfp** block floating point format has:
 - 5 integer bits (including 1 sign bit)